Tanmoy037/HRM-Software/README.md

 # HRM-Software
-This is a HRM software backend
+This project is an HRM software backend, written in java spring-boot.